beyarkay/masters-thesis/02_background.md

 cost function $C(w, b)$ with respect to any weight or bias in the network.
-It derives from the method of reverse mode automatic differentiation for networks of differentiable functions introduced by @Leppo1970 and was popularised for deep learning applications in @Rumelhart1986LearningRB.
+It derives from the method of reverse mode automatic differentiation for networks of differentiable functions introduced by @Leppo1970 and was popularised for deep learning applications bby @Rumelhart1986LearningRB.

 For notation, we will use $w_{jk}^l$ to refer to the weight from the $k$th neuron in the $(l-1)$th layer to the $j$th neuron in the $l$th layer.